reactjs/react.dev/src/content/reference/react/startTransition.md

 <Intro>

-`startTransition` lets you update without blocking the UI.
+`startTransition` lets you render a part of the UI in the background.

 ```js
 startTransition(action)